NelsonPython/Driving_Experiment/README.md

-# Drive I-5
+# Driving Experiment

-This is the repository for the [Drive I-5 tutorial](http://www.RoboThot.ai/Tutorial-DriveI5/EVehicles.htm) that runs in the [AI Lab](https://github.com/NelsonPython/AI_Lab).
+Get started by configuring each device in the [STEM Lab](https://github.com/NelsonPython/STEM_Lab).
 You can build your own lab by following these [instructions](https://github.com/NelsonPython/AI_Lab) or you can <a href="http://www.NormLTranz.com/contactMe.php">schedule time in the AI Lab</a>.

-Get started with the Drive I-5 experiment by configuring each device:</h2>

 [AstroPiQuake](AstroPiQuake/README.md)